-A big, "Hello!" from the Year 4 team
+A very warm welcome from the Year 3/4 team

-We are looking forward to a busy year, full of exciting learning experiences and support to develop a love for learning.
+We are looking forward to continuing to provide our children with exciting learning experiences and to support them in developing their love for learning.
 We strive to provide a safe and happy environment for all children to thrive and reach their own personal potential.
 The key skills in reading, writing, speaking and listening and Maths are our daily teaching and learning focus.
 Our exciting term topics provide opportunity to inspire and engage your children at home and school, with knowledge and understanding through the wider creative curriculum of Science, Geography, History, Arts, Design and Technology, as well as also Music, Computing, PSHE and PE.

 We want to provide parents and carers with opportunity to become involved in school life, so throughout the year we have planned different occasions, such as ‘Meet the teacher’ meetings, a class assembly, a class mass, as well as parents evenings.
 During the current time, these may be done virtually.